Ugg flash sale at Nordstrom Rack | CNN Underscored

 Iris Logo Stripe Terry Track Hoodie ($79.97, originally $148; nordstromrack.com)

 This comfy hoodie is the perfect item to add to your loungewear collection.
-The Ugg logo is featured in a stripe down the sides of the sleeves, and the grey and black color scheme will pair well with jeans or sweatpants.
+The Ugg logo is featured in a stripe down the sides of the sleeves, and the gray-and-black color scheme will pair well with jeans or sweatpants.

 Bailey Twinface Genuine Shearling & Bow Corduroy Boot ($139.97, originally $200; nordstromrack.com)